-All manner of cables, media players, display mounts and so on are necessary when considering a video wall, and everything needs to be tucked away so as not to cause any problems, otherwise it will involve hours and hours of extra work, lost productivity and may even invalidate your insurance.
+All cables, media players, display mounts and so on are necessary when considering a video wall, and everything needs to be tucked away not to cause any problems.
+Otherwise, it will involve hours and hours of extra work, lost productivity and may even invalidate your insurance.

 Plan Your Mounting:

-There are a wide range of video wall mounts, and you need to ensure that your wall and mounting system can handle the weight and size of the displays.
+There is a wide range of video wall mounts, and you need to ensure that your wall and mounting system can handle the weight and size of the displays.

-If you choose to mount directly on the wall and have more than a few rows of displays, make sure that there is sufficient space for the heated air from the displays to rise.
+If you mount directly on the wall and have more than a few rows of displays, ensure there is sufficient space for the heated air from the shows to rise.

-If your display is flush with the surface of the wall, ensure there is vending or active cooling to make sure that displays do not overheat.
-It is important to have enough space behind the display for cooling fan systems and that the recessed cavity is built with sufficient venting.
+If your display is flush with the wall’s surfwall’snsure, there is vending or active cooling to ensure that presentations do not overheat.
+It is essential to have enough space behind the display for cooling fan systems and that the recessed cavity is built with sufficient venting.

 In addition, you will want to make sure the walls, or free-standing display support structures, are sufficient to support the weight of your displays.

-You don’t need to be an electronics wizard to manage your own display if you choose to go down this route.
-Our experts are infinitely patient and can advise you on any aspect of the system, providing full training on using the equipment to its fullest extent.
+You don’t need don’t an electronics wizard to manage your display if you choose this route.
+Our experts are infinitely patient and can advise you on any aspect of the system, providing complete training on using the equipment to its fullest extent.

-Our engineers will always be just a call away, however, and can step in the moment you ask.
+However, our engineers will always be just a call away and can step in when you ask.